-Getting Ready for Your College Student's Transition to the First Year > > The SATs are done, the college visits are done, the applications submitted, the acceptances > received, the decision is made and the deposit is paid.
-Your student is headed here to Curry in the > fall.
+Getting Ready for Your College Student's Transition to the First Year

+The college visits are done, the applications submitted, the acceptances received, the decision is made and the deposit is paid.
+Your student is headed here to Curry in the fall.
 It's a wonderful - and a stressful - time for everyone.
-The time between high school > graduation in the spring and arrival at college in the fall goes by quickly and yet may seem at > times interminable.
-There is a lot going on. > > There are some things that you, and your college student, can do during the summer to make the > transition to college go much more smoothly in the fall.
-This is the beginning of your new role as a > college parent - that of a coach or mentor.
+The time between high school graduation in the spring and arrival at college in the fall goes by quickly and yet may seem at times interminable.
+There is a lot going on.

+There are some things that you, and your college student, can do during the summer to make the transition to college go much more smoothly in the fall.
+This is the beginning of your new role as a college parent - that of a coach or mentor.
 Summer is a great time to try out the new role:

 Understand that this is a stressful time for your student...

 Although the stress of the application process and waiting for admission is over, the prospect of heading off to college now seems very real to your student.
 This will be a summer of tensions and emotions as your student wonders about the unknown, worries about her path, says goodbye to her close friends, and tries out her new independence.
 Be patient and expect a tough summer.
 Expect meltdowns.
 Expect testing of limits.
 Expect the temper, or the tears, or the silence, or the anger.
 She may take her conflicting emotions out on you.
 This is a necessary part of the separation process.
 Be patient.

 Read all of the material we send from Curry...